-In Florida, a spousal limited access trust, or SLAT, is an estate planning device that provides asset protection without the loss of protection of tenancy by entireties assets upon the non-debtor spouse’s death.
+In Florida, a spousal limited access trust, or SLAT, is an estate planning device that provides asset protection.
+This type of trust has advantages over the more common asset protection tool of tenancy by entireties ownership.

-The SLAT includes asset protection features of typical irrevocable trusts.
-The SLAT has a standard “spendthrift clause” that prevents the beneficiary spouse from assigning or pledging their trust benefits to a third-party including creditors.
-The amount and timing of any trust distributions are within the trustee’s sole discretion.
+The SLAT includes asset protection features of typical irrevocable trusts, and accordingly, SLAT assets cannot be reached by the beneficiary wife’s creditors.
+The SLAT typically includes a standard “spendthrift clause” that prevents the beneficiary spouse from assigning or pledging their trust benefits to a third-party, including a creditor.

 Change of Florida Law

-In the past, there had been an issue regarding the protection of the husband’s interest in his own trust after his wife’s death in this example.
-The issue related to Florida law regarding self-settled trusts.
-Florida law does not permit a trustmaker from protecting from his creditors the assets the trustmaker conveys to a trust established for his own benefit.
-In the above example where the grantor spouse acquired a beneficial interest in the trust after the death of the beneficiary spouse, a creditor could argue that the SLAT is an unprotected self-settled trust when the grantor spouse becomes a beneficiary of a trust he created.
+In the past, there had been an issue regarding the protection of a surviving trustmaker’s interest in a SLAT they created following the death of the trustmaker’s spouse.
+In the above example, where the grantor husband acquired a beneficial interest in the trust after the death of his non-debtor beneficiary spouse, a creditor could argue that the SLAT is an unprotected self-settled trust when the husband becomes a beneficiary of a trust he had created.

 The Florida legislature resolved this issue through a change to the Florida trust code in 2022.
-The new statute provides that the grantor of a SLAT is not considered to be the settlor of an irrevocable trust if the trust benefits only the grantor spouse after the beneficiary’s death, does not benefit the grantor during the beneficiary’s life, and the initial trust funding was a completed gift for tax purposes.
-The new statute enables a debtor to retain a future interest in the property he conveys to a SLAT for his non-debtor spouse.
+The new statute provides that the grantor of a SLAT is not considered to be the settlor of an irrevocable trust if (1) the trust benefits the trustmaker only after the death of the trustmaker’s spouse, (2) the trust does not benefit the trustmaker during the spouse’s lifetime, and (3) the initial trust funding was a completed gift for tax purposes.
+The new SLAT law allows a debtor to retain a future protected interest in the property they convey to a SLAT for their non-debtor spouse.

 A properly drafted SLAT should deal with the possibility of divorce.
-Neither spouse wants to create an irrevocable trust that could continue to benefit their spouse following a divorce.
-The solution is a “floating spouse” provision that defines the trustmaker’s spouse as the person he or she is married to at any time.
-A trust agreement might state that upon divorce, or filing for a divorce, the beneficiary spouse’s interest in a SLAT would terminate.
-The definition of a “spouse” could include a future spouse subject to prenuptial agreements with the new spouse.
+No spouse wants to create an irrevocable trust that could continue to benefit their spouse following a divorce.
+The solution is a “variable spouse” provision that defines the trustmaker’s spouse as the person they are married to at any time.
+A trust agreement might state that upon divorce, or filing for a divorce, the beneficiary spouse’s interest in a SLAT would terminate, and the trustmaker’s descendants would become the current beneficiaries unless and until the debtor finds a new spouse.

 Estate Planning Benefits

-Gifts to a SLAT may be subject to gift tax in the year of transfer.
+Completed gifts to a SLAT may be subject to gift tax in the year of transfer.
 Transfers within the annual gift exclusion (currently about $17,000 per person/recipient in 2023) are excluded if the trust agreement gives the beneficiary a present interest in the gift through “withdrawal rights.”
-Transfers in excess of the gift exclusion apply to the trustmaker’s lifetime inheritance credit which is currently about $13 million as of 2023.
-Assets transferred to a SLAT are removed from the trustmaker’s taxable estate when the trustmaker and his spouse die.
-This means that the trust assets and their appreciation after transfer to the SLAT are not counted when determining family estate tax liability.
+Transfers in excess of the gift exclusion apply to the trustmaker’s lifetime inheritance credit which is currently about $13 million as of 2023

-The most important things to know about a SLAT include:
+The most important things to know about a SLAT are as follows:

-- A SLAT plan involves spouses that establish irrevocable trusts for one another that provide income during the beneficiary spouse’s lifetime and reverts to the donor spouse after the beneficiaries’ death.
+- A SLAT plan involves one spouse creating and funding an irrevocable trust for the other spouse under terms that provide income during the beneficiary spouse’s lifetime and a reversion to the trustmaker spouse after the beneficiary spouse’s death.

 - The SLAT cannot be amended or revoked; it is irrevocable.